caltechlibrary/pubarchiver/README.md

 ☀ Introduction
 -----------------------------

-The Caltech Library is the publisher of [microPublication](https://www.micropublication.org) and provides services to that journal as well as some other journals.
-The services include archiving in a dark archive (specifically, [Portico](https://www.portico.org)) and sending to [PMC](https://www.ncbi.nlm.nih.gov/pmc/).
+The Caltech Library is the publisher of a few academic journals and provides services for them.
+The services include archiving in a dark archive (specifically, [Portico](https://www.portico.org)) as well as submitting articles to [PMC](https://www.ncbi.nlm.nih.gov/pmc/).
 The archiving process involves pulling down articles from the journals and packaging them up in a format suitable for sending to the archives.
-PubArchiver is a program to automate this process.
+PubArchiver is a program to help automate this process.

 ✺ Installation